AudiLiew/dididadada/__src/views/posts/2019/12-baby-bonus.md

 Baby Bonus is a financial aid provided by the Singapore Government to offset some of the cost of child-rearing.

-It was <a href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/2000082001.htm" target="_blank" rel="noopener">first introduced</a> in 2000's National Day Rally, in an attempt to improve the declining birth rate in Singapore, and has since been <a href="https://www.strategygroup.gov.sg/images/chart7.png.pdf#page=37" target="_blank" rel="noopener">progressively enhanced</a> in 2004, 2008, and 2013.
+It was {% extlink 'first introduced', 'https://www.nas.gov.sg/archivesonline/data/pdfdoc/2000082001.htm' %} in 2000's National Day Rally, in an attempt to improve the declining birth rate in Singapore, and has since been {% extlink 'progressively enhanced', 'https://www.strategygroup.gov.sg/images/chart7.png.pdf#page=37' %} in 2004, 2008, and 2013.

 The Baby Bonus scheme consists of 2 components: